Cream Blush : Cloud Paint | Glossier

 Cream produced by cattle (particularly Jersey cattle) grazing on natural pasture often contains some carotenoid pigments derived from the plants they eat; traces of these intensely colored pigments give milk a slightly yellow tone, hence the name of the yellowish-white color: cream.
 Carotenoids are also the origin of butter's yellow color.
 Cream from goat's milk, water buffalo milk, or from cows fed indoors on grain or grain-based pellets, is white.

-Paint is a material or mixture that, after applied to a solid material and allowed to dry, adds a film-like layer.
-As art, this is used to create an image, known as a painting.
+Paint is a material or mixture that, when applied to a solid material and allowed to dry, adds a film-like layer.
+As art, this is used to create an image or images known as a painting.
 Paint can be made in many colors and types.
 Most paints are either oil-based or water-based, and each has distinct characteristics.

 Primitive forms of paint were used tens of thousands of years ago in cave paintings.

-It is illegal in most municipalities to discard oil-based paint down household drains or sewers.
 Clean-up solvents are also different for water-based paint than oil-based paint.
 Water-based paints and oil-based paints will cure differently based on the outside ambient temperature of the object being painted (such as a house).
 Usually, the object being painted must be over 10 °C (50 °F), although some manufacturers of external paints/primers claim they can be applied when temperatures are as low as 2 °C (35 °F).

 by Eliza